alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/11-goroutines.md

 | **OS Threads**      | CPU-heavy parallelism             | Heavyweight, limited in number, managed by OS  | Video rendering, physics simulations, game engines |
 | **Goroutines (Go)** | Mixed CPU + I/O, scalable tasks   | Lightweight, multiplexed on OS threads, simple API | Web servers, microservices, proxies, IoT collectors |
 | **Asyncio / Event Loop** | I/O-heavy concurrency (low CPU) | Single-threaded, cooperative multitasking      | Chat servers, web scrapers, GUI event handling, lightweight web apps |

+**A goroutine can be bound to a single thread (if performance is needed).
+Or multiple (thousands) can be bound to a single thread when performance is not required but other considerations are important such as multiple IO.**